 As previously disclosed, in October 2005, the U.S. Department of Justice and a classified U.S. Government customer apprised the company of potential substantial claims relating to certain microelectronic parts produced by the Space and Electronics Sector of former TRW Inc., now a component of the company.
-The relationship, if any, between the potential claims and a civil False Claims Act case that remains under seal in the U.S. District Court for the Central District of California remains unclear to the company.
+The relationship, if any, between the potential claims and a civil False Claims Act case that remains under seal in the U.S. District Courf for the Central District of California remains unclear to the company.
 In the third quarter of 2006, the parties commenced settlement discussions.
 While the company continues to believe that it did not breach the contracts in question and that it acted appropriately in this matter, the company proposed to settle the claims and any associated matters and recognized a pre-tax charge of \$112.5 million in 2006 to cover the cost of the settlement proposal and associated investigative costs.
 The charge has been recorded within "General and administrative expenses" in the consolidated statements of income.
 The company extended the offer in an effort to avoid litigation and in recognition of the value of the relationship with this customer.
 The U.S. Government has advised the company that if settlement is not reached it will pursue its claims through litigation.
-Because of the highly technical nature of the issues involved and their classified status and because of the significant disagreement between the company and the U.S. Government as to the U.S. Government's theories of liability and damages (including a material difference between the U.S. Government's damage theories and the company's offer), final resolution of this matter could take a considerable amount of time, particularly if litigation should ensue.
+Because of the highly technical nature of the issues involved and their classified status and because of the significant disagreement between the company and the U.S. Government as to the U.S. Government's damage theories and the company's offer), final resolution of this matter could take a considerable amount of time, particularly if litigation should ensue.
 If the U.S. Government were to pursue litigation and were to be ultimately successful on its theories of liability and damages, which could be trebled under the Federal False Claims Act, the effect upon the company's consolidated financial position, results of operations, and cash flows would materially exceed the amount provided by the company.
-Based upon the information available to the company to date, the company believes that it has substantive defenses but can give no assurance that its views will prevail.
-Accordingly, the ultimate disposition of this matter cannot presently be determined.
+Based upon the inform